-The Lawyer Involved Helped Represent the First Major Roundup Plaintiff
+The Lawyer Involved Represented the First Major Roundup Plaintiff

 The Department of Justice unveiled an indictment against Timothy Litzenburg, a Virginia lawyer who was involved in the case.
 He was involved in the representation of Dewayne Johnson, who was the original plaintiff in the case.
 Johnson was the one who was awarded the $289 million for his terminal cancer that he claimed came from years of Roundup usage.
 His trial uncovered extensive evidence of questionable corporate conduct to which the jury reacted viscerally, causing it to award a massive punitive damages to Johnson.
 The verdict is currently on appeal and was not addressed by the global settlement.

 The Defendant Threatened an Unnamed Chemical Company